 During the period between semesters including the spring and fall semesters, pending cases involving alleged violations will be handled as described below.

 - Conduct reports will be reviewed to determine whether disciplinary charges are warranted.
 For cases where College suspension or expulsion would not likely be an outcome if the student were found responsible, the Office of Student Rights and Responsibilities may determine what violations are alleged, determine the finding (responsible or not), and any sanctions that are merited.

-- Notification of the decisions will be sent to the student’s permanent address, unless it is known by the College that the student is residing at another location.
+- Notification of the decisions will be sent to the student’s school email.
 The student shall have the option to accept the decision or file an appeal with the Office of Student Rights and Responsibilities within 5 days of receipt of the notification letter and request a hearing.
 Should an accused student accept the decision or fail to appeal within 5 days, they will be expected to comply with the sanctions assigned.

 - In the event the Office of Student Rights and Responsibilities believes that College suspension or expulsion could be an outcome, a Judicial Board Hearing will be convened at the earliest possible time.
 Should it not be possible to resolve a case between semesters, a College Judicial Board hearing may be held as soon as possible during the following semester.
 Students will receive a letter of the possible financial repercussions with a form to return acknowledging their understanding.
 Upon receipt of the form, the hold on the students account will be removed.

 Student’s Rights to Review Discipline Records

 Students have the right to review their discipline record within 45 days of the day the Office of Student Rights and Responsibilities receives a request for access.
 Students should submit a written request that identifies the record(s) they wish to inspect.
 The Office of Student Rights and Responsibilities or her/his designee shall arrange for access and notify the student of the time and place where the records may be inspected on campus.

 Student Discipline Records